vinodpr1/flightAndSearchService/README.md

  - To make in synch with database run `npx sequelize db:migrate`
  - create city repository in `src/repository/city-repository.js` to interact with models and write logic to CRUD and all (repository layer is responsible for DB interaction)

+- All the interaction from model will be completed from repository level.